yashbrahmbhatt/LazyFramework/Documentation/.templates/Performers/Basic/Tests/Framework Tests/FrameworkProcessError.md

 # FrameworkProcessError
 Class: FrameworkProcessError

-A basic template for a test with the expected outcome being failure.
+Tests for a framework exception when Process state has an error.
+Validates that the exception email is sent out.

 <hr />